 Some applicants may receive requests to provide clarifying information and/or make changes to their application including changes to the budget.
-This information is used by CNCS staff in making funding recommendations.
-Applications may be recommended for funding even if they are not asked clarification questions.
+This information is used by CNCS staff in making funding decisions.
+Applications may be funded even if they are not asked clarification questions.
 A request for clarification does not guarantee a grant award.
 Failure to respond to requests for clarification adequately and in a timely manner may result in the removal of applications from consideration.